IHTSDO/SNOMED-in-5-minutes/README.md

 - Find/get a concept by a concept SCTID (e.g. "109152007")
 - Find a concept by a string (e.g. "heart") but only in the Procedures semantic tag

-All of the examples use a hard coded URL, edition name, and version number which point to a server hosted by IHTSDO (www.ihtsdo.org).
+All of the examples use a hard coded URL, edition name, and version number which point to a server hosted by SNOMED International (www.snomed.org).
 These are the APIs that back the IHTSDO browser (<http://browser.ihtsdotools.org>)

 - baseUrl = <http://browser.ihtsdotools.org/api/snomed/>
 - edition = en-edition
-- version = 20160131
+- version = 20170131

 **[Back to top](#table-of-contents)**